Hasan-atc/Opencv_LineDetection-/README.md

 # Opencv_LineDetection-

-Here is the python code that detects the strips in the given example videos.
+The current code is valid for certain videos.
+If you want to follow the lane in your private videos, you should change the parameters in the "incelenecek_bolge" function.